juniorCitizen/product-catalog/README.md

 3. setup a new space

-4. from the space settings page, generate new 'preview' and 'public' token.
+4. from the space settings page, generate new 'preview' and 'public' tokens.
 Record the tokens and the space id in the .env file, under the following keys:

   * 'STORYBLOK_SPACE_ID'
   * 'STORYBLOK_API_PREVIEW_TOKEN'